-*These options are not suited to short layovers as you will need to leave ample time to arrive to your departure gate
+*These options are not suited to short layovers as you will need to leave ample time to arrive at your departure gate

 It’s called LoungeBuddy.
-The iOS version of the app is highly-rated and easy-to-use, however, the Android version is poorly rated (for crashes and incomplete data), so those users are probably best sticking to the website.
+The iOS version of the app is highly-rated and easy-to-use (the Android version was poorly rated for crashes and incomplete data and was removed, so those users are probably best sticking to the website).

 In the app, you can create a trip with individual flights, like this California Roadtrip flying from Melbourne to San Francisco and then back from LA:

 Based on the airline, route and cabin, the app will show you which lounges you have access to at each airport: